front-end-intermediate/4-pet-finder/README.md

 ## Homework

+Move the `App` component to its own file and reimport it back into `index.js`.

 Listen to this episode of [Syntax](https://syntax.fm/show/751/ui-components-shadcn-tailwind-ui-headless-react-aria-radix-ui), select a modal from one of the UI libraries mentioned and implement it in the project replacing the React Modal currently in use.

 ## Starter